-If you are debating whether installing a solar system is the right decision, you may be wondering if you have to live in a sunny, warm climate in order to see significant savings with solar power.
-How long can a solar panel last and are the lifetime savings really worth the cost?
+If you are debating is solar right for my home, you may be wondering if you have to live in a sunny, warm climate in order to see significant savings with solar power.
+We are here to give an insight into how long can a solar panel last and are the lifetime savings really worth the cost?

 Things to Consider